Gravitational Dark Matter Production in Supergravity $\alpha$-Attractor Inflation: Calculation for DM energy density to entropy density ratio

 \section{Calculation for DM energy density to entropy density ratio}

 In this section we briefly review the thermal history of our universe and explain how we calculate the density to entropy ratio explicitly.
 Our simulation starts when the inflaton $\phi$ field stays in the inflation region, which we will formally denote it by $t_{-\infty}$.
 At $t=t_{e}$ the (Hubble) slow roll conditions are broken and $\phi$ field start to oscillate around its minimum.
 In this paper we consider the case where the oscillation part can be approximated by $\phi^2$, which means the energy density of the inflaton field red-shift as matter.
-This transition from de Sitter spacetime to matter dominated space also triggers the gravitational production of the super heavy dark matter.
-Most of the super heavy dark matter are produced at the beginning of the oscillation part, and we assume at $t=t_p$ this production is basically complete and its energy density also red-shifts as matter.
+This transition from de Sitter spacetime to matter dominated space also triggers the gravitational production of the super heavy DM.
+Most of the super heavy DM are produced at the beginning of the oscillation part, and we assume at $t=t_p$ this production is basically complete and its energy density also red-shifts as matter.
 Hence we have the following identity

-where we have used that dark matter $\chi$ field redshifts in the same way as the inflaton $\phi$ field, and we define the reheating temperature when $\rho_\phi(t_{\textrm{rh}})=\rho_r(t_{\textrm{rh}})$.
+where we have used that DM $\chi$ field redshifts in the same way as the inflaton $\phi$ field, and we define the reheating temperature when $\rho_\phi(t_{\textrm{rh}})=\rho_r(t_{\textrm{rh}})$.
 Here $\rho_r$ denotes the energy density in radiation.
 After the reheating is complete, we have

 The entropy density and energy density in today's Universe reads

 Hence, we can rewrite $\rho_{r,0}=\frac{3}{4}sT_0$ and the energy density to entropy density reads

 where we have used $\rho=m n$ for non-relativistic particles (CDM).
 The energy density of $\rho_\phi(t_p)$ can be connected to the energy density of inflaton at the end of inflation